 Q: When does the Board of Directors meet to make decisions on Strategic Grants?

 A: The Board will meet in early May and mid-September to make final funding decisions for those requests that were invited to the second stage during the February or July grant cycles.
-Please note - in order to be considered for the May meeting the first proposal must be received by February 1 and to be considered for the September meeting, the first proposal must be received by May 31.

 Q: What is an appropriate request amount for Strategic Grants?